webplatform/docs/tutorials/inheritance_and_cascade/index.md

 }</syntaxhighlight>
 </li>
 <li>
-<p>Save and reload the document: this rule sets the font size for the heading.
+<p>Save and reload the document: this rule sets the font size of the heading.
 The percentage is applied to the inherited font size — 12px, as we discussed above — so the heading size will be 300% of 12px, or 36px.</p>
 </li>
 </ol>

 === Forcing inheritance ===

-You can force inheritance — even for properties that aren’t inherited by default — by using the <code>inherit</code> keyword.
-This should be used with care, however, since Microsoft Internet Explorer versions up to and including version 7 don’t support this keyword.
+You can force inheritance — even for properties that are not inherited by default — by using the <code>inherit</code> keyword.
+Use this strategy with care, however, since Microsoft Internet Explorer versions up to and including version 7 do not support this keyword.

 The following rule will make all paragraphs inherit all background properties from their parents: